Foundations

 Tools and Frameworks

-We build FSMs and graphs using:
+We implement FSMs and DAGs with:

 Research Goals

-We're currently exploring:
+We're actively exploring:

 Why It Matters

-- Test and simulate agent behavior
+- Simulation and testing for agent behavior

-- Visualize reasoning paths
+- Visual maps of reasoning paths